 Above all, we must protect our most vulnerable in these times of change.
 Many families of the 1 in 5 students who learn and think differently have undergone monumental levels of hardship over the past several months.
-For Black and brown students and families, the stakes are even higher.
+For students and families of color, the stakes are even higher.

 Every school needs to provide time and training to plan for how to make the transition back to school even more seamless for students receiving special education.
 There are many ways schools and families can open up communication to help with this transition.
 One way is for schools to schedule weekly or biweekly check-ins with families even before school starts so they have as much information as possible in preparing for their return.